sylefeb/Silice/projects/pipeline_sort/README.md

 Again, the last N iterations are only here to flush the pipeline, ensuring the last inserted value can fully propagate ; with this simple algorithm this requires N cycles.

-Now, let's have a look at a single pipeline stage.
-From the point of view of a single stage things are fairly simple.
+From the point of view of a single pipeline stage things are fairly simple.
-Stage $n$ is responsible for the value stored at rank $n$ in the sorted array.
-The stage receives a value to be inserted.
+Stage `$n$` is responsible for the value stored at rank n in the sorted array, `sorted_$n$`.
+The variables `sorted_$n$` together are the result array: At the end `sorted_0` contains the smallest value and `sorted_$N-1$` the largest (we sort in ascending order).

+The role of each pipeline stage is to maintain the value of `sorted_$n$` given incoming values.

+At each clock cycle each stage receives a value to be inserted, `to_insert`.
+Each stage compares this incoming value to the value currently in its `sorted_$n$`.
-If the received value is larger than the one at rank $n$, it is simply passed further down the pipeline.
+If the incoming value is larger, it is unchanged and passes further down the pipeline.
-If the value to insert is smaller than the one at rank $n$, it evicts and replaces it.
-The evicted value is passed to subsequent stages for further insertion.
+If the incoming value is smaller, it replaces the current value in `sorted_$n$`, and the evicted value is passed to the next stage, for further insertion: next cycle the evicted value becomes the one to insert at stage n+1.
+Let's have a look at the code for a single stage:

 ```c
     if ( i > $n$                    // do nothing before the pipeline reached this stage